paologiua/Encoder/README.md

 # Useful links
 *[Official website](https://www.dmi.unict.it/archelab/projects/encoder/index-en.html)*

-**This work is the result of a university project carried out for the course "Architecture of the Computers"**
+*This work is the result of a university project carried out for the course "Architecture of the Computers".*